 Soak up views of the unworldly natural wonders of the Cuillin Mountains, Fairy Pools, and the Old Man of Storr.
 Marvel at the mystical Dunvegan Castle and enjoy the delights of the Talisker Distillery.

-Before you leave, make sure you tuck in to some fresh-caught seafood.
-A speciality on the Isle of Skye.
+Before you leave, make sure you tuck into some fresh-caught seafood.
+A specialty on the Isle of Skye.

 THE NORTH COAST 500

 The North Coast 500 is quite simply the best road trip in Scotland.
 Scotland’s version of the infamous Route 66 boasts some of the best views in the world.